hbprosper/Terascale/README.md

 conda update conda
 ```
 #### Step 1
-Assuming conda is properly installed and initialized on your machine (say, your laptop), you can create an environment, here called *terascale*.
+Assuming conda is properly installed and initialized on your machine (say, your laptop), you can create an environment, here called *terascale*
 ```bash
 conda create --name terascale
 ```